Nether Heyford: The Roman period

 This century took us from Georgian to Victorian times.
 For Heyford it was an era of industrial development.
 The census of 1801 recorded a population 264 inhabitants.
 By 1891 it had grown to 750.
 In the late 1790s the canal had opened up as a means of transport for coal, lime, and bricks.
 The railway was constructed in the 1830s.
 These two major developments enabled the movement of coal and iron ore, which in turn allowed the development of the furnaces and the brickworks during the second half or the century.
 The Furnace Lane area around the canal and railway became a major source of employment for villagers.
 Further details can be found below.

 At the other end of the village, by the river, there was the mill.
 This was occupied by the Cosford family from the late 1700s until the first world war.
 The current mill building was constructed in 1821 and later restored & extended in 1881.

 Religious struggle continued.
 The Church in Heyford was run for the entire century by the Crawley family.
 John Lloyd Crawley was Rector from 1800 until his death in 1850.
 He was succeeded by his son Thomas until his death in 1897.
 In 1802 John Lloyd bought the Manor House so he was both Rector and Lord of the Manor.
-However the Rectory was built in 1851, so his son Thomas lived there instead, and the Manor House remained in the hands of his mother until she died around 1870.
+However a Rectory was built in 1851, so his son Thomas lived there instead, and the Manor House remained in the hands of his mother until she died around 1870.
 After then the Manor House was occupied by a series of different families.